 Some producers will test-drive many yeast strains (or combinations of different strains) to find the flavour profile they want.
 Fermentation can bring to whiskey: fruity, floral, green grass, soapy, and sulfuric notes.
 All of these can be driven by yeast choices along with changes in temperature, pH levels, oxygen, and nutrient levels.
 In addition, fermentation can be soured intentionally with competing bacteria for additional flavors.

 Alcoholic Fermentation The yeast fungus splits a glucose molecule, producing two ethanol molecules and two carbon dioxide molecules per ring, as well as heat energy.
-In addition, the reaction and its following by-reactions produce aromatic substances (esters) that give whiskey its great variety of taste.
+In addition, the reaction and its following by-reactions produce aromatic substances (esters) that give the whiskey a great variety of tastes.

 In Scotland usually, two different dry yeasts are used: baker’s and brewer’s yeast.
 Baker’s yeast makes the fermentation process start quickly.
 At the same time, the wash is acidified.
 Brewer’s yeast works better in an acidic environment and achieves its maximum performance later.
 It makes sure that the wash has a high alcohol content.
 American whiskey producers attach great importance to the fruity esters of special yeasts.
 That’s why each bourbon has its own yeast(s).

-Note: The Fermentis Distillers yeasts are repacked to 100gm and 50gm, contact us if you want a full 500gm pack.
+Note: The Fermentis Distillers yeasts are repacked to 100gm, contact us if you want a full 500gm pack.
+NZ Hops is the New Zealand distributor for Fermentis, they are very spasmatic in stocking distillers yeast, therefore most is out of stock and have no idea when available again.